-- 1. The fuel level in the supply tank must be above the check valve on the pick-up tube. - 2.
-Remove the bowl of the suction line strainer, and fill with clean fuel.
+- 1. The fuel level in the supply tank must be above the check valve on the pick-up tube. - Remove the bowl of the suction line strainer, and fill with clean fuel.
 Replace the strainer bowl. - 3.
 Remove the two yellow wires from the F-F terminal on the oil primary control.
 Install a jumper wire between the F-F terminals (see Figs. 8 & 9). - 4.
-Adjust the air filter/regulator on the heater to 18 PSI. - 5.
-Remove the fuel supply line from the burner, and position a container to catch the fuel. - 6.
-Back the thumb screw out (CCW) on the by-pass regulator until it is free, the turn (CW) two turns to seat the diaphragm. - 7.
-Loosen the bleeder screw on the pump one turn, and attach a piece of 3/16" ID clear plastic tubing.
-The tubing should be long enough to allow the fuel to be returned to the tank. - 8.
-Turn the room thermostat above room temperature, or to the "ON" position. - 9.
-Momentarily disconnect one end of the jumper wire at the F-F terminals on the oil primary.
-The fuel pump will now start.
+Adjust the air filter/regulator on the heater to 15 PSI. - 5.
+Remove the fuel supply line from the burner, and position a container to catch the fuel. - Back the thumb screw out (CCW) on the bypass regulator until it is free, the turn (CW) two turns to seat the diaphragm. - Loosen the bleeder screw on the pump one turn, and attach a piece of 3/16" ID clear plastic tubing.
+The tubing should be long enough to allow the fuel to be returned to the tank.